 Absolutely!
-I deliver every portrait session and wedding in BOTH full color and black and white.
+I deliver every portrait session and wedding in both color and black and white.
 Non-wedding events can be delivered in black and white upon request.

 How long will it take to receive our proofs from a portrait session?

-It typically takes between two and four weeks to deliver a portrait proofing gallery, depending on the time of year.
+It typically takes between four and six weeks to deliver a portrait proofing gallery, depending on the time of year.

 How long will it take to receive our wedding images?

-Wedding images are delivered between eight and ten weeks after the wedding date.
+Wedding images are delivered between eight and twelve weeks after the wedding date.

 How many pictures will we receive from our portrait session?